What Is The Mandatory Parenting Programme In Singapore?

 • Mental Incapacity: Individuals who are legally declared to have mental incapacity and are unable to make informed decisions may be exempt from attending the CPP.
 This would generally require documentation such as a medical certificate or legal declaration to support the claim of mental incapacity.

-• Other Exemptions: There might be additional specific conditions under which exemptions are granted, such as severe illness or being stationed overseas.
-Special arrangements might be possible in such cases, and the necessity to attend the CPP could be waived based on the situation’s specifics.
+• Other Exemptions: Additional specific conditions may apply for exemptions, such as severe illness or being stationed overseas.
+Special arrangements may be possible in such cases, and the requirement to attend the CPP may be waived based on the specifics of the situation.

 Exemptions are not given lightly and typically require substantial proof of the circumstances that warrant such an exclusion.
-Anyone seeking an exemption should consult directly with the appropriate authorities or legal counsel to understand the criteria and process for applying for an exemption.
+Anyone seeking an exemption should consult directly with the appropriate authorities or legal counsel to understand the criteria and the process for applying.

 Additional Support For Couples Considering Divorce In Singapore